Services

 Virtual Therapy Across New Jersey

-We are in-network with Horizon BCBS, Aetna, Cigna, United Healthcare / Optum, Oscar, and Medicare, and our team is available to help you verify your coverage before your first session.
+All sessions are conducted via secure, HIPAA-compliant telehealth — attend from your home, your car on a lunch break, or wherever you have privacy and a reliable connection anywhere in New Jersey.
+We are in-network with Horizon BCBS, Aetna, Cigna, United Healthcare / Optum, Oscar, and Medicare, and our team can help you verify coverage before your first session.

 CBT ACT IFS Psychodynamic Therapy Attachment-Based Therapy Mindfulness-Based Interventions Stress Management Motivational Interviewing Values Clarification Boundary Development